milindpatel63/mediarr_sensor/README.md

+Support This Project If you find this project helpful, please consider supporting it.
+Your contributions help maintain and improve the project.
+Any support is greatly appreciated! ❤️ https://buymeacoffee.com/vansmak Thank you for your support!

 custom card to show upcoming sonarr and radarr and recently added to plex

 ![Screenshot 2025-01-21 at 14-51-50 mediarr – Home Assistant](https://github.com/user-attachments/assets/4c73b44a-680a-42ea-8d2b-0d96806fb1c6)